-- Students must be enrolled in a piano lesson every semester until piano proficiency is completed. - Students must enroll in Conducting Lab and Recital Performance each semester. - See the Fine Arts Student Handbook for more specific information on the aforementioned items.
+- Students must be enrolled in a piano lesson every semester until piano proficiency is completed. - Students must enroll in Recital Performance each semester. - See the Fine Arts Student Handbook for more specific information on the aforementioned items. - Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.